GordStephen/notes/docs/misc/unix-utilities.md

 ## `sort`

 Concatenates and sorts the input stream (or files) and returns the results to `stdout`.
+Can take a delimeter and sort on specified columns of tabular data.

 ## `uniq`

 Eliminates *adjacent* duplicate lines from input stream (or file) and returns results to output stream (or file).
+Can also prepend the count of adjacent lines (useful for "histogramming" categorical data in combination with `sort`).

+## `cut`

+Removes subsets of lines passed in through a file or stream.
+Useful for filtering out unnessecary columns from tabular datasets.